Fast and light in the mountains; a phrase synonymous with alpinism.

 4. Start slow, stay steady and stop less

-One of the biggest things that turn an 8 hour day into a 12 hour day is the amount of times a team has to stop.
+One of the biggest things that turns an 8 hour day into a 12 hour day is the amount of times a team has to stop.
 Reducing stops makes a massive difference to the time gained in a day.
 To achieve fewer stops in a day it is important to keep a steady pace, not to allowing lactic acid to build in the muscles and breathing rate to get out of control.
 Starting slow so not to burn out and keeping a constant, steady pace throughout the day is the key.
-The pace should be at a speed where it is comfortable to maintain a conversation, or near to this, and your breathing and heart rate remains steady.
+The pace should be at a speed which is comfortable to maintain a conversation, or near to this, and your breathing and heart rate remains steady.
 It might feel slow, especially if everyone is passing you*, but will result in less stops and ultimately be faster by the end of the day.

 *I break this rule if it means getting ahead of a queue on a route.

 5. Efficiency of movement